simple-configuration-server/website/docs/deployment/docker.md

 There are two ways to deploy SCS using Docker:
 1. Use the Docker image directly, and use Docker bind-mounts to expose the relevant folders and files to the Docker container.
-2. Build your own SCS Docker image using the official SCS image, and includes your configuration files, with the exception of secrets.
+2. Build your own SCS Docker image using the official SCS image and include your configuration files, with the exception of secrets.

 The first option is the quickest way to deploy SCS from scratch.
 Below is an example Docker compose-file for a Docker service using the official Docker